AndreasVilhelmsson/Form_in_react/README.md

 ## Navigation between forms example
-This is a mini project in haw you can build a navigation in react using materialize build under my time in Jensen Academy
+This is a mini project in how you can build a navigation in react using materialize-ui. build under my time in Jensen Academy

 ### Technologies